 Germany’s twin-prong plugs are of the so-called Europlug C and F types, CEE 7/16, rated at 2.5A and compatible throughout most of Europe.
 Most sockets are of the standard continental European type with spring clips and without switch but occasional sockets only allow a smaller, unearthed plug.
 Either way US, UK, Indian, Australian, New Zealand, Irish and South African travellers will require adapters.

 Public holidays can be national or regional but most are recognised under state law.
 They will generally close banks, post offices and most shops and businesses where observed, as well as some attractions, though restaurants will most often remain open.
 Transport arrangements might also vary on some of these days.
 When planning for the days listed below double check with tourist information offices and read timetables carefully for exceptions.
 Generally opening times at attractions follow the principle of using Sunday hours on public holidays.
+Germany does not transfer holidays to weekdays when they fall on the weekend.

 Many festival days are drawn from the Lutheran or Catholic calendars and accordingly can vary in observance in various parts of the country.